RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 2.md

 C	is	incorrect	because	the	“archive”	phase	of	the	cloud	secure	data lifecycle	pertains	to	the	data	being	removed	from	active	access	and availability	and	then	placed	into	a	static	state	where	it	is	preserved	for a	predefined	period	of	time.

-D	is	incorrect	because	“modify”	is	not	a	phase	of	the	cloud	secure	data lifecycle.
+**D	is	incorrect	because	“modify”	is	not	a	phase	of	the	cloud	secure	data lifecycle**.
 The	concepts	that	would	most	likely	be	placed	under	such	a heading	are	already	found	in	the	“use”	phase.

-### Question # 20 - In	a	cloud	environment,	many	different	users	and	organizations	haveaccess	to	the	same	resources,	and	the	cloud	provider	has	systems	staff who	have	access	to	storage	systems	where	virtual	machine	images	are housed.
+### [very important] Question # 20 - In	a	cloud	environment,	many	different	users	and	organizations	have access	to	the	same	resources,	and	the	cloud	provider	has	systems	staff who	have	access	to	storage	systems	where	virtual	machine	images	are housed.
 Which	of	the	following,	based	on	that	information,	is	necessary	to protect	and	isolate	data	to	only	those	authorized?
 A.	Encryption
 B.	Sandboxing
 C.	VLANs
 D.	Reversibility
 Answer: A.

-With	resource	pooling	and	multitenancy,	as	well	as	the	support	staff of	the	cloud	provider	having	privileged	access	throughout	the	entire environment,	encryption	is	of	particular	importance	to	protect	data.
-With	the	keys	under	the	control	of	the	cloud	customer,	even	if	a system	is	compromised,	the	data	will	be	protected,	which	would	also apply	to	virtual	images	that	could	be	accessed	via	storage	systems.
+**With	resource	pooling	and	multitenancy,	as	well	as	the	support	staff of	the	cloud	provider	having	privileged	access	throughout	the	entire environment,	encryption	is	of	particular	importance	to	protect	data**.
+**With	the	keys	under	the	control	of	the	cloud	customer,	even	if	a system	is	compromised,	the	data	will	be	protected,	which	would	also apply	to	virtual	images	that	could	be	accessed	via	storage	systems**.

 B	is	incorrect	because	sandboxing	is	a	way	of	segregating	systems	or applications	for	testing	or	security	reasons,	but	would	not	provide additional	protection	for	data	on	systems.
 It	is	mostly	used	to	keep web	services	from	interacting	and	to	keep	production	and	nonproduction	systems	from	mixing	together.